Enterprise Zone Tax Credit - A Maryland State Tax Credit for Employers - Workforce Development & Adult Learning

 The Certifying Agency

-- Upon receipt of the Tax Credit Voucher, DLLR will certify the job seeker as eligible for
+- Upon receipt of the Tax Credit Voucher, the Maryland Department of Labor will certify the job seeker as eligible for the tax credit.

-- If eligibility is approved, DLLR will send a Tax Credit Employer Certification form to
+- If eligibility is approved, the Maryland Department of Labor will send a Tax Credit Employer Certification form to the employer.

 Where to go for more information